pfinorbi/kubernetes-resume-challenge/README.md

           value: ecomdb
 ```

+At this stage our application is deployed to the cluster but we are not able to reach it from the outside world.

 ### Expose website

-Create service manifest with the default clusterIP type for the database and apply it with `kubectl apply -f database-service.yaml --namespace $NS`.
-This makes it possible the web app to reach its backend database via its name.
+Create a service manifest with the default ClusterIP type for the database and apply it with `kubectl apply -f database-service.yaml --namespace $NS`.
+This service makes it possible the web application to reach its backend database using its name 'ecom-db-service'.

 ```
 apiVersion: v1